goliatone/overwatch/README.md

 http://localhost:1981
 ```

 If your docker uses an IP then replace `localhost` by your docker's IP e.g. `http://191.168.99.100:1981`

+Once the web server is running you have the main page with the data visualization and this file in the following [url](http://localhost:1981/about).

 ## Project Structure

-The project consists of a backend application and a frontend client.
+The project consists of a backend application and a frontend client created from a template using the [cr](https://github.com/goliatone/core.io-cli) [generator](https://github.com/goliatone/core.io-cli-view-generator) tool that I developed to bootstrap projects quickly.

+The backend uses the [core.io](https://coreio.tech/) framework that I also developed and use for my personal projects (NOTE: I just noticed the certs in the website are expired :sad_face:)

+Then frontend uses [svelte](https://svelte.dev) and [MapBox](https://www.mapbox.com/).
+Svelte is [great](https://github.com/feltcoop/why-svelte) in general but specifically to get something running quickly made the most sense to me.

 ## Development